Chart Color Schemes

 Cunderdin features high concentrations of lone person households, with a fairly typical median household size

 Family households constitute 65.2% of all households, including 24.8% couples with children, 31.3% couples without children, and 8.2% single parent families.
-Non-family households comprise the remaining 34.8%, with lone person households at 32.5% and group households making up 1.9%.
-The median household size is 2.3 people, which matches the Rest of WA average.
+Non-family households account for the remaining 34.8%, with lone person households at 32.5% and group households comprising 1.9%.
+The median household size is 2.3 people, aligning with the average in the Rest of WA.

 Frequently Asked Questions - Households